 What Is Stucco Weep Screed?

 Weep screed is a special piece of metal flashing that runs along the bottom of walls that wicks moisture out of holes that are located at the bottom of the flashing.
+It also acts as a ground that helps establish the stucco depth of the wall and serves as a control joint that runs along the bottom of the stucco walls.

 What Does A Weep Screed Do?